 Being the second-most populous country in the world with 1.3 billion populations, it has opened the doors of many business opportunities, and for any business entity communication over SMS is playing a critical role from a marketing & operational perspective as the population is high so as potential customer base too.
-Today every person is having mobile phones with them, and this also leads in making the SMS as a preferential strategy of marketing and an effective channel of communication.
+Today every person is having mobile phones with them, and this also leads to making SMS a preferential strategy of marketing and an effective channel of communication.
 No matter which industry you are operating in, SMS can definitely help you to reach your existing as well as future customers base.

-But having said that, SMSes are also bounded to certain rules and regulations else it can be misused or can turn out to be a disaster for business as well as for users too.
+But having said that, SMSes are also bound to certain rules and regulations else they can be misused or can turn out to be a disaster for business as well as for users too.
 In India, there are several legal & operational restrictions are placed in Bulk Messaging like NDNC (National Do Not Call), SMS Volume, fixed time window, etc. It is always better to know all these regulations and restrictions so that you or your business remains compliant with them and face no legal issues.

-MOBtexting is Telephony Communication Solutions provider helping here to understand the same in detail.
+MOBtexting is a Telephony Communication Solutions provider helping here to understand the same in detail.
 Let’s first understand the type or categories of SMS, which can be terminated or sent in India from the business perspective.

 As the name suggests, it is basically used by organizations to send promotional messages under marketing campaigns’ or advertisements’.